Fetcham Park House: History

 The house remained empty for two years until it was acquired by the Reverend James Wilkie, Rector of the Parish of Badingham in Suffolk.
-Land to the east and south was sold for a housing development but the Rev Wilkie turned the mansion into a boys’ boarding school called Badingham College.
+Land to the east and south was sold for a housing development but Wilkie turned the mansion into a boys’ boarding school called Badingham College.
 Internal alterations were made and new buildings were added in the grounds, now less than 30 acre.

 The school thrived, but it had to be closed down in 1940 after several bombs had landed in the grounds.
 For the duration of the war, the building was taken over by University College Hospital's pre-clinical medical school.
-The Reverend Wilkie succeeded in restarting the school after the war, although he had to fight off a compulsory purchase order in the process.
+Reverend Wilkie succeeded in restarting the school after the war, although he had to fight off a compulsory purchase order in the process.
 After he died in 1953, two of his sons took over the running of the school.
 In 1965, however, the school was moved to Norfolk and most of the grounds were sold off, leaving the mansion with four and a quarter acres.
 The house was badly neglected in the next few years, being "argued over, fought about and discussed but not occupied" (Surrey Villages, Pitt and Shaw, 1971).
 In 1979 the then derelict building was sold for £775,000 to a company called United Trading Group, which spent around £4 million returning it to its former splendour.
 False walls concealing Laguerre's stair and hall paintings were removed and his artwork sensitively restored after the ravages of Victorian over-embellishment, smoke damage from a fire and damp from a leaking roof.

 The 1980–81 alterations included an extension to the second floor and the addition of catering facilities in the basement.
 Two of the rooms on the ground floor east side were panelled in oak and mahogany and the Shell Room, with its magnificent ceiling painting, was among those where the plasterwork, gilding and architectural details were painstakingly restored.
 The first and second floors were redecorated and adorned with mainly French antique furniture and some fine paintings.
 The grounds were replanted and ponds and illuminated fountains were created.
 During the renovation, the discovery of tunnels at the front of the house led to speculation about their history but they were later found to be Second World War air raid shelters.